BD2KGenomics/dcc-redwood-client/README.md

 You should create a directory where you want to have your files for upload (assumed to be `pwd`), place your `manifest.tsv` in this directory along with all your files for upload, and then execute the following:

     docker run --rm -it -e ACCESS_TOKEN=<access_token> -e REDWOOD_ENDPOINT=storage.ucsc-cgl.org -v `pwd`:/dcc/data quay.io/ucsc_cgl/core-client:1.0.0 spinnaker-upload /dcc/data/manifest.tsv

+Once completed, you will find a receipt file (`spinnaker/output_metadata/receipt.tsv`) which you should save.
+It provides various IDs assigned to your donor, specimen, sample and file that make it much easier to find/audit later.

+NOTE: Uploads can take a long time and our feedback on the command line needs to be improved.
+I suggest using a tool like `dstat` to monitor network usage to ensure uploads are in progress.

 ## Download via Manifest